 Poets and dramatists might also play with when and where they use this structure.
 If a writer takes it away suddenly when having used it previously, very interesting things can happen.
 For example, if a poem is entirely structured in iambic pentameter, and then without warning one line isn’t, the poet is very clearly trying to draw attention to this particular line.
 It gets even more interesting when it comes to dialogue.
 Often within his plays, Shakespeare would format the dialogue of kings and the upper classes in iambic pentameter, and then, when someone from a lower class or someone playing a fool spoke, the meter would disappear.
 This was done to imply that the speaker was less educated.

-There is a well-known example within Shakespeare’s “Macbeth” in which the structure dissipates as Macbeth tries to determine whether or not to kill King Duncan.
+There is a well-known example within William Shakespeare’s “Macbeth” in which the structure dissipates as Macbeth tries to determine whether or not to kill King Duncan.
 Without iambic pentameter, the lines sound cluttered, and the speaker unsure of himself.
 This was done very intentionally in order to show Macbeth’s fear and anxiety.

 Why does iambic pentameter matter?

 It is more likely than not if you are a consumer of poetry, that you have come across iambic pentameter.
-It is the most common meter in English poetry and many of the best known Elizabethan poets and playwrights, such as William Shakespeare, John Keats, Ben Jonson, and Christopher Marlowe made use of it.
-The latter is thought have influenced Shakespeare through his skillful use of the structure.
+It is the most common meter in English poetry and many of the best-known Elizabethan poets and playwrights, such as William Shakespeare, John Keats, Ben Jonson, and Christopher Marlowe made use of it.
+The latter is thought to have influenced Shakespeare through his skillful use of the structure.